Clock King: Merchandise

-In February 2009, Mattel released an action figure of the DCAU incarnation of the Clock King in the Justice League Unlimited toyline in a Matty Collector exclusive four pack along with Bane, Harley Quinn, and the Scarecrow.
+In February 2009, Mattel released an action figure of the DCAU incarnation of Temple Fugate / Clock King in the Justice League Unlimited toyline in a Matty Collector exclusive four-pack along with Bane, Harley Quinn, and the Scarecrow.

+Clock King as he appears in the LEGO Batman Movie makes another appearance in Legos minifigure series theme.
+He makes an appearance in the LEGO Batman Movie series 2 collection.